k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 - rejection of empty, unknown, and incorrectly cased strategies;
 - inline and flat-file precedence, including rejection of invalid values in either source and normalization of omission or explicit `all`;
-- retry returning an existing later-pool allocation after an earlier pool regains capacity;
+- replacement-sandbox ADD returning an existing later-pool allocation after an earlier pool regains capacity;
-- retry restoring overlap protection after IPPool persistence succeeds but overlapping-range reservation persistence fails;
+- ADD finding an existing allocation restoring overlap protection after IPPool persistence succeeds but overlapping-range reservation persistence fails;
-- retry rejecting an overlapping-range reservation owned by a different Pod or interface without overwriting either record;
+- ADD finding an existing allocation rejecting an overlapping-range reservation owned by a different Pod or interface without overwriting either record;
 - multiple preflight matches where an earlier overlap reservation is missing and a later one has conflicting ownership, returning an operational error without recreating the missing record or refreshing any container ID;
-- retryably refreshing duplicate matches with different container IDs, then deleting all of them;
+- refreshing duplicate matches with different container IDs using the existing datastore retry handling, then deleting all of them;
 - deletion of an allocation from a later pool;
 - overlapping ranges with overlap protection enabled and disabled;
 - identical entries resolving to one pool traversal while preserving the first